 - Cons: Concourses and terminals are not made equal, and some are quite abysmal.

 - Distance to Downtown Seattle: Some taxi companies offer flat rates from SeaTac to downtown—the ride takes about 25 minutes.
-There's also a light rail that takes about 40 minutes and costs between $2.25 and $3.25.
+There's also a light rail that takes about 40 minutes and costs around $3.

-As a hub for Alaska and Delta, Seattle-Tacoma International Airport, also known as SeaTac, served nearly 50 million passengers in 2018.
+As a hub for Alaska and Delta, Seattle-Tacoma International Airport, also known as SeaTac, served over 51 million passengers in 2019.
 But a total of 31 airlines fly into the airport, offering 119 nonstop routes across the U.S., Canada, and Mexico, plus destinations in Asia and Europe.
-The airport is undergoing renovations as of June 2019, which will provide sorely needed upgrades to the terminals—in some areas, dining and shopping options are extremely limited, and the infrastructure is outdated.
+The airport is undergoing renovations, which will provide sorely needed upgrades to the terminals—in some areas, dining and shopping options are extremely limited, and the infrastructure is outdated.

 - Location: Northeast Portland, OR